New to the UAE? Here's everything you need to know about Ramadan

 It’s important for everyone to dress and behave appropriately during the holy month.
-Even those who aren’t fasting should make sure that their clothes are modest, covering shoulders, chest and knees.
+Even those who aren’t fasting should make sure that their clothes are modest in public spaces, especially in areas where people around you could be fasting.
 Keep music levels down to a minimum when you’re driving and, of course, no public displays of affection.

 Iftar The meal at sunset when Muslims break their daytime fast.

 Suhoor Technically the meal before sunrise before Muslims start fasting.
 Much more laid back than iftar, suhoor often starts late at night and runs into the early hours of the morning

 Hilal The thin crescent moon marking the beginning of a new month in the Islamic calendar, which is used to predict the start of Ramadan